 With escalating notifications, you'll have a list of people to be notified if an alarm is not acknowledged.
 If the first person on the list is unable to respond (maybe they're too busy, too distracted, or too deeply asleep) then the next person is notified - and so on down the list.

 With an escalation list, you won't have to worry about a single person missing an alarm for hours at a time.

 Nowadays, you can do almost anything with a cell phone - including receive and acknowledge alarms from your remote monitoring system.

 More and more network techs are choosing to receive alarm notifications on their cell phones.
 This can give you detailed alerts wherever you are, without the necessity to carry an extra pager.
-Also, being able to acknowledge alarms form your cell phone helps NOC managers immediately know that a tech is working on the alarm.
+Also, being able to acknowledge alarms form your cell phone helps NOC managers immediately know that a technician is working on the alarm.

 And on thing to keep in mind is that proper monitoring requires an appropriate RTU.
-Having the right system form the start plays an important role, so make sure to find an RTU that can provide you with better notifications.
+Having the right system from the start plays an important role, so make sure to find an RTU that can provide you with better notifications.

 At DPS, we've been providing custom remote monitoring solutions for the past 30 years, and our RTUs are tailored to attend our all of your notifications requirements.
-So, if you need a competent RTU that can provide with detailed and actionable alerts, we can be a good fit for you.
+So, if you need a competent RTU that can provide detailed and actionable alerts, we can be a good fit for you.